- D+39 06 4521 3907

-Debra Felder, a senior associate in the Washington, D.C., office, is a member of the Restructuring Group.
-Debra has extensive experience in the areas of bankruptcy, insolvency and creditors' rights.
+Debbie Felder, a senior associate in the Washington, D.C. office, is a member of the Restructuring Group.
+Debbie has extensive experience in the areas of bankruptcy, insolvency, and creditors' rights.

-Debra is active in pro bono matters including guardianship and adoption proceedings involving abused or neglected children in the Superior Court for the District of Columbia.
+Debbie is active in pro bono matters including advising distressed clients in corporate dissolution proceedings pursuant to state statutes.
+She also represents proposed guardians and adoptive parents in connection with guardianship and adoption proceedings involving abused or neglected children in the Superior Court for the District of Columbia.

-Prior to joining Orrick, Debra was an associate at Swidler Berlin LLP.
+Prior to joining Orrick, Debbie was an associate at Swidler Berlin LLP.
 As an undergraduate, she spent four summers as an intern in the Clerk's Office of the United States Supreme Court.
-During her time at the U.S. Supreme Court, Debra researched and wrote a paper on the U.S. Attorneys General, which she presented to the U.S. Solicitor General.
+During her time at the United States Supreme Court, Debbie researched and wrote a paper on the U.S. Attorneys General, which she presented to the U.S. Solicitor General.

 Robert Feyer is located in the San Francisco and Sacramento offices and a member of the Public Finance Department, with more than 35 years experience representing issuers and underwriters of municipal bonds.
 Bob's principal client is the State of California.Since 1986, Bob has been the lead bond counsel for the State, working with a team of lawyers to complete the issuance of many tens of billions of dollars of general obligation bonds, cash flow notes and warrants and lease revenue obligations, including three of the five largest long-term municipal bond issues in U.S. history.
 He was recognized by The American Lawyer magazine in April 2003 as one of 10 "Dealmakers of the Year" for his work on a $12.5 billion cash flow note borrowing in October 2002.
 Bob also serves as Co-Disclosure Counsel for the State.
 He has spoken at conferences and webinars on municipal finance and disclosure matters, and is a member of the Securities Law Committee of the National Association of Bond Lawyers.